snijderlab/rustyms-imgt/readme.md

 * generate
 * library

 Generate generates the binary germlines and rust code needed to interface with them.
 The library can then be pushed to crates.io while not overflowing the storage limit.
-If you want to generate newer germlines from an update database you need to put the `imgt.dat.Z` file in the `data` directory (this can be downloaded from `https://www.imgt.org/download/LIGM-DB/imgt.dat.Z`).
+If you want to generate newer germlines from an update database you need to put the `imgt.dat.Z` file in the `data` directory and unpack it (this can be downloaded from `https://www.imgt.org/download/LIGM-DB/imgt.dat.Z`).

 Folders:
 * data - put the IMGT data here